The US knows how to address its drinking problem, but proven fixes are hard to sell

 In states that had caps based on population, there was one store for every 10,204 people.
 In states that didn't have caps, there was one store for every 5,737 residents.

 Improving access to treatment.
-Only about one in 10 people who need substance use disorder treatment receive the care they need, according to a the Substance Abuse and Mental Health Services Administration reported in 2017.
+Only about one in 10 people who need substance use disorder treatment receive the care they need, according to a Substance Abuse and Mental Health Services Administration report in 2017.

 Psychologist Ben Miller, chief strategy officer at the nonprofit Well Being Trust, says people with addiction need to be identified far earlier and linked to treatment "at that first stop," including emergency rooms and jails.